 Elevation: 5,481 ft

 Clay Bank Hills HP is a rather indistinct scrub hump among many in the Clay Bank Hills.
-The lower West Side of the mountain is on private land, so avoid that area.
-The South Ridge Route is entirely on BLM land.
+The lower west side of the mountain is on private land so avoid that area.
+The south ridge is entirely on BLM land.
 It is a rather unpleasant scramble through thick sagebrush and other nasty brush.
 USGS Magic Reservoir East

 South Ridge, Class 2

-East Magic Reservoir Road (signed) is located 3.7 miles S of US-20 on ID-75.
-The turnoff is on the W side of ID-75.
-Drive 2.0 miles W on East Magic Reservoir Road to a cattle guard/fence.
+East Magic Reservoir Road (signed) is located 3.7 miles south of US-20 on ID-75.
+The turnoff is on the west side of ID-75.
+Drive 2.0 miles west on East Magic Reservoir Road to a cattle guard/fence.
 Park in a pullout area just before the fence.
 The fence is the demarcation line between BLM land and posted private land.
-Stay to the R/E of the fence when climbing the South Ridge.
+Stay to the right/east of the fence when climbing the south ridge.
 The elevation here is 5,110 feet.

-From the parking pullout, scramble NE away from the fence and up a steep sagebrush slope to reach the crest of the ill-defined South Ridge.
+From the parking pullout, scramble northeast away from the fence and up a steep sagebrush slope to reach the crest of the ill-defined south ridge.
 The sagebrush is thick and tall, requiring lots of weaving around.
 I hope you decided to wear hiking PANTS today.
 The dead sagebrush will gouge you to no end.
 The other brush that is mixed in will poke and scrape at you as well.
-You will despite this short hike RIGHT FROM THE START.
+You will despise this short hike RIGHT FROM THE START.

-Follow the ridge crest dead N to reach Point 5445.
-Drop to a minor saddle and continue N a short distance to the scrub-covered summit.
+Follow the ridge crest dead north to reach Point 5445.
+Drop to a minor saddle and continue north a short distance to the scrub-covered summit.
 There are even a few mountain mahogany up here.
 The summit has a decent cairn built atop a massive ground boulder which IS the high point of Clay Bank Hills.
-Return the way you came, being careful to not wander off onto a side shoulder (easy to do) and, for goodness sake, don’t wander too far W and cross into private property.
+Return the way you came, being careful to not wander off onto a side shoulder (easy to do) and, for goodness sake, don’t wander too far west and cross into private property.
 The cattle fence should stop you before you make that mistake.

 Regions: SNAKE RIVER PLAIN